arguseyes/argus-eyes/readme.md

 The `wait-for-script` string must contain a filename.
 If a relative path is given, it's relative to your config file.

 The contents of the script can be seen as a function body, without the `function() {` and `}` parts around it.
 You are required to return a truthy value to indicate argus eyes can take the screenshot.
-Your function is invoked continuously until it returns something truthy, or the global timeout expires.
+Your function is **invoked continuously** until it returns something truthy, so be careful with saving state.

 Internally, the contents of the file are passed as a string to the [`Function()` constructor](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function),